 1. The evolution of national security 2.
 Public policy, national security, and the rule of law 3.
 Public policy, national security and information 4.
 Technology as disruptor 5.
 The suicide state 6.
 Conclusion

-Raymond Wacks is Emeritus Professor of Law and Legal Theory at the University of Hong Kong.
-He has published more than twenty books which have been translated into a dozen languages.
+Raymond Wacks is Emeritus Professor of Law and Legal Theory at the University of Hong Kong, China.
+He is the author of 16 books, several of which have been translated into more than a dozen languages on legal philosophy, privacy, and justice.
+He is also the co-author of five books, and editor of ten.
 His works include Personal Information: Privacy and the Law; Privacy and Media Freedom; Privacy: A Very Short Introduction; and Law: A Very Short Introduction.
 His most recent publications are Protecting Personal Information: The Right to Privacy Reconsidered (2019), and COVID-19 and Public Policy in the Digital Age (2021), with Andrea Monti.
-The sixth edition of his Understanding Jurisprudence: An Introduction to Legal Theory was published in 2020.
+The sixth edition of his Understanding Jurisprudence: An Introduction to Legal Theory was published in 2021, as was The Rule of Law Under Fire?